kh14762/chiral-impulse/README.md

   A cynlindrical vessal composed of different submodules (cabins).
 Can house any player; however, each cabin can be configured to suite the needs of the player.
 Expressed as a series of linked cabins.

 #### [artifact_id][common_name][discovered_by]
 _Artifacts are expressed as phantom, Opaque, Objects.
-They are said to be long lost tools of an extraterristrial race_ They are massless and produce no measureable output besides being visible by humans.
+They are said to be long lost tools of an ancient extraterristrial race_
+They are massless and produce no measureable output besides being visible to only humans.
 Given enough will a human may tether to it and utilize it's functionality.
 The artifact will follow the tethered player.

 - All artifacts are inviolable